gvwilson/thirdbit/_posts/2019/04/2019-04-21-contrarians.md

-You're the mirror image of Hoffer's [true believer][true-believer]: instead of needing a cause to believe in, you need something to *disbelieve*, because otherwise you're just one of the crowd.
+You're the mirror image of Hoffer's [true believer][true-believer]: instead of needing a cause to believe in, you need something to *disbelieve*, because otherwise you're just one of the herd.

 I'm starting to see this in some discussions of #MeToo and accountability and inclusivity in tech.
-I don't know if most people actually *believe* we're doing badly, but the majority now *say* that we are, which means that the only way some smarter-thans can assuage their insecurity is to say, "Well, actually..."
+I don't know if most people really *believe* we're doing badly, but the majority now *say* that we are, which means that the only way some smarter-thans can assuage their insecurity is to say, "Well, actually..."